mcaserta/time-series-concurrency-example/README.md

 Please note that I have sorted the data by timestamp to make it a bit more readable, but you shouldn't make assumptions on the sort order of the data returned by an external provider.
+Not that this is of any importance here as...

+# The algorithm

+...our algorithm now requires:

-Not that it is of any importance here as our algorithm now requires concatenating the temperature and carbon monoxide percentage data and then sort the result by timestamp like this:
+1. concatenating the temperature and carbon monoxide percentage data
+2. sort by timestamp

 |  id  |        timestamp       | value  | type |
 |------|------------------------|--------|------|